 When will successful applications be notified?

-Successful applicants will be notified by the end of July 2022.
+Successful applicants will be notified on May 12th, 2023.
 You may be contacted by the Madiro team before this date to get more information on your application.
 Please ensure the contact information on your application is complete and accurate.

 Will applicants deemed ineligible be notified?